emelynyrivas/US-STATE-QUIZ/README.md

 ## How to contribute
 1. Submit pull requets with comprehensive description of changes.
 2. Email me with any critical feedback to improve my project at @ emelynyrivas@gmail.com

-## Donations
-This quiz waas made entirelly by me, @emelynyrivas.
-If you want to support future projects like this, or just want to say thanks, please send any donations via CashApp to $PupusaRevuelta.